Bikatr7/Kai/README.md

 Prebuilt binaries (CI Releases):

 - Update the version in `package.yaml` and push to master.
-GitHub Actions will automatically create a release with binaries for Linux and macOS.
+GitHub Actions will automatically create a release with binaries for Linux, macOS, and Windows.
-- Download the appropriate `kai-<platform>` binary from the Releases page, `chmod +x`, and place it on your `PATH`.
+- Download the appropriate `kai-<platform>` binary from the Releases page, `chmod +x` (Linux/macOS), and place it on your `PATH`.
 - From source, `stack install` also produces a native binary in your local Stack install path.

 Export a static site bundle: